 Moreover, it fails when the object is too close as well.
 The disparity is large if the object is very close to the camera.
 The width of the camera frame is 1280 pixels, but it is computationally expensive to search over 1280 pixels for corresponding points.
 The DepthAI API searches for corresponding points over a small disparity range of 96 pixels, corresponding to 69 centimeters.
-This significantly speeds up depth estimation time, but it also means the objects too close to the camera will not have the correct depth estimate.
+This significantly speeds up depth estimation time, but it also means that objects too close to the camera will not have the correct depth estimate.

 You can enable the Extended Disparity mode in OAK-D to reduce the minimum depth to 35 centimeters.
 In this mode, the API searches over a disparity of 191 pixels.
 The frame rate will drop when you enable Extended Disparity.
 There ain’t no such thing as a free lunch.

 So that’s all about depth estimation using an OAK-D or OAK-D Lite.
 I hope you enjoyed the post and learned something new.
-Check out our community’s exciting projects and build your own!
+Check out our OpenCV community’s exciting projects and build your own!

 The next post in this series will cover the pipeline for object detection.